Safety induction for new employees

 The employee handbook should also explain where and who to go to for enquiries regarding IT problems, security and payroll.

-Depending on the size of the company (and its culture), new employees should be introduced to key staff within the organization.
+Depending on the size of the company (and its culture), new employees should be introduced to key staff within the organisation.
 They should also be as be given a clear picture of their own duties and their place within the company’s hierarchy, as well as what is expected of them and their role.
 This will further ensure they are able to perform adequately (though, hopefully, brilliantly) in their new role.

 Each new employee should be given a tour of the building they’re to work in, as well as any relevant facilities.
 Included boardrooms, meeting rooms, bathrooms and, of course, emergency exits.
 The tour should also include information regarding security access and procedures for entering and leaving the building.